cookieMonsterDev/nestjs-starters/nest-rest-prisma/README.md

-# Api with auth and user flow using NestJS, Prisma
+# REST Api with auth and user flow using NestJS, Prisma

 ## Environment variables